 For HIPAA covered entities, data loss is not an option.
-Under HIPAA, healthcare organizations and their business associates must “Establish and implement procedures to create and maintain retrievable exact copies of electronic Protected Health Information [ePHI]” at all times.
+Under HIPAA, healthcare organizations and their business associates must “Establish and implement procedures to always create and maintain retrievable exact copies of electronic Protected Health Information [ePHI]”.

 This means backing up your data – and there are three main ways to do this.
 So, what are the three types of backup?